yyexela/FSSS/README.md

 # Requirements
+* MATLAB (I used R2021a on both Linux and Windows)
 * Make sure [pivmat](http://www.fast.u-psud.fr/pivmat/) is installed so that the `loadvec` function works directly from the MATLAB terminal.
 * Also make sure that the `/FSSS` folder has the file `intgrad2.m` downloaded from the [MATLAB file exchange](https://www.mathworks.com/matlabcentral/fileexchange/9734-inverse-integrated-gradient?s_tid=srchtitle) or copied over from the private directory in [pivmat](http://www.fast.u-psud.fr/pivmat/)'s toolbox.
 * We'll also be using [Jupyter](https://jupyter.org/) notebooks.